Stoll Keenon Ogden

 Stoll Keenon Ogden PLLC (SKO) is a law firm with six offices in Kentucky and Indiana.
 Founded in 1897, SKO is one of the oldest and largest law firms in the region.

 As of 2025, SKO employs almost 160 attorneys, representing business clients and individuals on local, state, national and international levels.

-In 2019, SKO was listed on the U.S. News-Best Lawyers® “Best Law Firms” list.
-The firm's attorneys have been recognized by Martindale-Hubbell®, Best Lawyers in America® and Benchmark Litigation.

 History

 Early origins

-Stoll Keenon Ogden traces its founding to 1897 in Lexington, Kentucky, by Yale Law School graduate, Richard Stoll.
+Stoll Keenon Ogden traces its founding to 1897 in Lexington, Kentucky, by Yale Law School graduate, Richard C. Stoll.

 In 1898, Stoll was appointed to the University of Kentucky Board of Trustees.
 He was re-appointed consecutively by seven governors and served on the board for 47 years.
 During his tenure at the university, Stoll was appointed Fayette Circuit Court Judge for the 22nd Judicial District in 1921.
 By 1928, Judge Stoll was elected president of the Circuit Judges of Kentucky, and he served until his resignation from the bench in 1931.

 1930–1947

 In 1930, Judge Stoll and three lawyers — Wallace Muir, William H. Townsend and James Park—formed a law firm as a “continuous entity” in Lexington.
 Stoll, Muir, Townsend & Park was located on the sixth floor of the First National Bank & Trust Company building at the corner of Cheapside and Main.

 Gayle Mohney joined the firm in 1931, following his graduation from the University of Kentucky College of Law.
 During his 49-year professional career, Mohney established a national reputation as an expert lawyer in the thoroughbred industry.
 In 1935, along with Hal Price Headley, he developed a syndication agreement and plan to form the Keeneland Association as “a thoroughbred breeders” racetrack and sales company.
 Today, the Keeneland Association is the world's leading thoroughbred auction company, and SKO continues to enjoy its longstanding reputation as Keeneland's legal counsel.